/images/resources/tutorials/securing-ai-agents/chatgpt-step-up-authentication.png

 portfolio_widgetAn MCP resource that ChatGPT calls when it connects to the MCP server.

-get_portfolioAn MCP tool that ChatGPT calls, whose data the widget uses to render a form.
+get_portfolioAn MCP tool that ChatGPT calls, whose data the widget uses to render a table.

-buy_stockAn MCP tool that the widget invokes when the user clicks a buy button in the form.
+buy_stockAn MCP tool that the widget invokes when the user clicks a buy button in the widget or ask the chatbot to buy stock.

-sell_stockAn MCP tool that the widget invokes when the user clicks a sell button in the form.
+sell_stockAn MCP tool that the widget invokes when the user clicks a sell button in the widget or ask the chatbot to sell stock.

 continue_authorizationAn MCP tool that the widget calls to poll for BankID completion.